abelokopytov/as/README.md

 Spectral measurements were done with X-Rite Eye One spectrophotometer in hi-res mode.

-Peak inensities of leds are: R - 620 nm, G - 520 nm, A - 590 nm.
+Peak inensities of the leds are: R - 620 nm, G - 520 nm, A - 590 nm.

 To eliminate blue cone excitation it is nessesary to use green light > 540 nm.
-As there are no commercially available bright green leds with peak wavelength of 550 nm, we filter out radiation less than 540 nm with yellow plastic plate.
+As there are no commercially available bright green leds with peak wavelength of 550 nm, we filter out radiation less than 540 nm with 6 layers of the yellow cellophane paper ([Sadipal](https://sadipal.com) Ref.
-We succeeded to select suitable opale acrylic yellow plate among many samples.

-Alternatively one can use 5 layers of cellophane paper ([Sadipal](https://sadipal.com) Ref.
 06162 Amarillo).

 The plate was mounted on the back side of stimulus box cover.